Responsibilities of a CTO

 As the product matures, the CTO ensures quality control and takes responsibility for building and supervising teams and IT operations.

-“Freeman Clarke has always provided honest and clear advice, guidance and support to the senior team.
+“Freeman Clarke have always provided honest and clear advice, guidance and support to the senior team.
 Having someone completely independent and trusted who understands both the business and the technology has proved to be a significant business enabler.” – CEO, British Pathé.

 Why Freeman Clarke?